I spent years in leadership environments where performance and responsibility were constant.

 Performance wasn't ego.
 It was protection.

-Many high-functioning leaders recognize this structure - where strength forms early, emotion is managed quietly, and identity becomes fused with reliability.
+Many high-functioning leaders recognize this structure: where strength forms early, around a managed reality, and identity becomes fused with execution.

 When my mother passed, and the external structures that defined responsibility shifted, a deeper question surfaced: